joerg-pfruender/joerg-pfruender.github.io/_posts/2023-02-13-localstack_and_secretsmanager_samples.md

 In the end, I used localstack to debug the behaviour on my machine.

 ## localstack inside docker
-I had written about localstack in some blog posts before, see [Testing with SNS/SQS using Localstack in Docker](/software/docker/microservices/testing/2020/01/25/Localstack_in_Docker.html).
+I had written about localstack in some blog posts before; see [Testing with SNS/SQS using Localstack in Docker](/software/docker/microservices/testing/2020/01/25/Localstack_in_Docker.html).

 [Localstack&#8599;](https://localstack.cloud/) ([Github&#8599;](https://github.com/localstack/localstack))
 is a service for faking [Amazon AWS](https://aws.amazon.com) services for testing.

-You do not need to install it on your machine, there is a docker image available on [Docker Hub&#8599;](https://hub.docker.com/r/localstack/localstack/).
+You do not need to install it on your machine; there is a docker image available on [Docker Hub&#8599;](https://hub.docker.com/r/localstack/localstack/).

 The easiest way to consume it: Use the provided [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
-You just need to specify, which service you want to use:
+You just need to specify which service you want to use:

 `SERVICES=secretsmanager`